 All essays should go through a process of drafting, revising, editing, and proofreading.
 Twice in the semester, students submit a portfolio of their work that includes at the midterm one response paper, a research proposal, and reflective/self-evaluative writing on the proposal; and at the end of the term, an in-class essay, the research essay, and reflective/self-evaluative writing on the research essay.

 The primary goal of English 16/16X is to help students become critical readers and writers to prepare them for academic and workplace success.
 By critically analyzing broad, cross-disciplinary themes such as food, work, and culture, students are able to reflect on their own experiences in light of literature, social criticism, and cultural analysis to enter into the “conversation” at the heart of academic discourse.

-By the end of English 16/16X, students should be fluent, critical readers of academic and literary genres, with strategies for researching and learning new concepts as well as appropriating other discipline-specific discourses.
-On the continuum from English 13/13X to Core Seminar, English 16/16X students should:
+Reading: By the end of English 16/16X, students should be fluent, critical readers of academic and literary genres, with strategies for researching and learning new concepts as well as appropriating other discipline-specific discourses.
+On the continuum from English 13/13X to Core Seminar, English 16/16X students should be able to:

-- demonstrate college-level skills of fluency, comprehension, and interpretation, with an emphasis on critical analysis;
+- re-read and mark a text to develop an interpretation with an emphasis on critical analysis;

-- have practice using increasingly sophisticated texts both as source material and writing models; and
+- use increasingly sophisticated texts both as source material and writing models;

-By the end of English 16/16X, students should be able to write college-level clear, reasonably correct, critical-analytical essays.
-On the continuum from English 13/13X to Core Seminar, English 16/16X students should:
+Writing: By the end of English 16/16X, students should be able to write college-level, clear, reasonably correct, critical-analytical essays, and use writing as a tool for thinking and learning.
+On the continuum from English 13/13X to Core Seminar, English 16/16X students should be able to:

-- use writing for expression, inquiry, research, learning, thinking, and communicating;
+- use writing for expression, inquiry, analysis, argumentation, research, and communication;

-- understand writing as a staged process involving invention, drafting, revising, editing, and proofreading;
+- demonstrate an understanding of writing as a multi-step process involving invention, drafting, revising, collaborating, editing, and proofreading;

 All the above goals will be adapted with sensitivity toward students whose first language is not English.